Who is this guy?

 - 2002: Auditioned Murdock from the A-Team for a voice-over role in a video game.
 It didn’t go well.

-Have worked with major content partners during my career such as MTV, Fox Sports, NBC, Esquire, Popular Mechanics, and Apple.
+I've also been lucky enough to work with major content partners during my career such as MTV, Fox Sports, NBC, Esquire, Popular Mechanics, and Apple.